Tang-Li-Jen/High-Value-Customer-Forecast-Competition/README.md

 ### Inferencing
 We use ```soft voting``` method to make the final submission.
-In other words, we averaged the predicted probabilities for each userid.
+In other words, we averaged the predicted probabilities from top N submissions by userid.
 Please see ```Voting.ipynb``` for details.